1 IN 2

 Menopause

-When the levels of oestrogen and progesterone fall low enough, periods finally stop.
+As you get older, the ovaries gradually make less oestrogen and progesterone.
+When levels of these hormones fall low enough, periods stop.
 This is known as menopause.
 After menopause, you can’t have a child naturally.

 Your guide to best cancer care

 A lot can happen in a hurry when you’re diagnosed with cancer.
 The guide to best cancer care for ovarian cancer can help you make sense of what should happen.
-It will help you with what questions to ask your health professionals to make sure you receive the best care at every step.

 Read the guide